algorandlabs/smart-asa/README.md

 ### Smart ASA Global Freeze

 Smart ASA Global Freeze is the freeze method of a Smart ASA.
 It enables the `freeze` address to globally freeze a Smart ASA.
-Freezed assets cannot be transferred, minted or burned.
+A frozen Smart ASA cannot be transferred, minted or burned.

 ```json
 {